VT-Evia/content-discipline/stage4/activity.md

 ## Multichannel Publishing with Markdown Activity

 For this activity, we recommend using the [Markdown/Pandoc GitHub Actions template](https://github.com/VT-Evia/pandocactions) repository in combination with a Markdown editor such as Visual Studio Code.
 See the [Stage 3 resources](../stage3/resources.md) page.
 The template will take Markdown topics as input and process them via the document converter [Pandoc](https://pandoc.org/) to create deliverables in HTML, PDF, and EPUB formats.
+For guidance on how to write text using Markdown, we recommend this [Markdown Tutorial](https://www.markdowntutorial.com/) and [The Markdown Guide](https://www.markdownguide.org/) (includes a downloadable Markdown Cheat Sheet).

 ### Overview